Community Access FAQ

 - How can I get tax credits for educational expenses?

-- What if I received a "W" or a "WU" as a final grade?
+- What is the difference between a "W" and a "WU" grade?

 - Do I get a Cal Poly ID?